Submissions are assessed by the Editorial Board

 The journal has produced digital image guidelines in order to clarify the standards expected by the journal.
 All submitted digital images must adhere to these guidelines.

 Colour figures are free where the use of colour is necessary, such as photographs and composite images.
-Colour printing is costly to the journal and colour should not be used for bar/line/pie charts.
+Colour printing is costly to the journal and colour should not be used for bar/line/pie charts if easily avoidable.

 - Number figures in the order they are cited in the text